carolin-brunn/dpm-castle-analysis/README.md

 ### Dataset

-The dataset used for our simulations is available at the UC Irvine Machine Learning Repository (https://doi.org/10.24432/C58C86) We include the raw dataset as a .zip file to make reproduction of our simulations easier.
+The dataset used for our simulations is available at the UC Irvine Machine Learning Repository (https://doi.org/10.24432/C58C86).

 According to the description of the dataset, the consumption values are given in kW.
 However, based on the magnitude of the values, this does not seem realistic since the values are too high for that.
 To further analyze the consumption values and course of values in the dataset, we provide the functionality in `./dataAnalysis_plotting/generate_SLA_fromConsData.py`.